Islandora-Collaboration-Group/ISLE/docs/install/host-software-dependencies.md

 * Once fully started, one can see a whale icon at the top of their screen.
 If this is clicked, a dropdown should appear indicating that Docker is now running.

-* Please note: This process also installs the newest version of `docker-compose`.

 ### Step 3: Clone ISLE Repository
 **Please note:** The location you clone the repository to becomes your project directory.
 It can be located anywhere and will include your configuration and log output of the containers.